laumurph/BasicsofPython/_sources/Waiver/PracticeWaiver502.rst

    =====
        print "This is the waiver."

-.. mchoicemf:: pwaiver_mc_5
+.. mchoice:: pwaiver_mc_5
    :answer_a: False
    :answer_b: True
    :feedback_a: You can have an if statement that does not have an elif and/or else.
    :feedback_b: You can have an if statement that does not have an elif and/or else.
    :correct: b

-   True or false, you may have an if statement without an elif and/or else?
+   True or false: you may have an if statement without a corresponding else clause or elif clause.

-.. mchoicema:: pwaiver_mc_6
+.. mchoice:: pwaiver_mc_6
+   :multiple_answers:
    :answer_a: num = num + 1
    :answer_b: num ++
    :answer_c: num ++ 1